vinodShelar/lang_translation/README.md

 ---

-## 📡 About MyMemory Translation API
+## 📡 About Google Public Translation API

 - Free API with some limits
 - Uses a **translation memory database** for accuracy